 What type of tools are needed?

-Alessio discovered that he was suffering from scleroderma at the age of 25 after chasing different doctors and different diagnosis.
-Through his story and experiences we had an insight on the weaknesses and strengths of a typical journey towards treatment.
+Alessio discovered that he had scleroderma at the age of 25 after chasing different doctors and different diagnoses.
+Through his story and experiences, we had an insight into the weaknesses and strengths of a typical journey towards treatment.

 By interviewing patients with a different background we were able to identify the critical points to work on.